American History X: Plot

-Derek's mother Doris invites Murray, her boyfriend, for dinner where an argument about Rodney King and the 1992 Los Angeles riots occurs.
-Derek assaults his sister Davina and openly berates Murray, and Doris tells Derek to leave home.
-That night, the same group of Crips that Derek had beaten in the basketball game earlier attempt to rob his truck.
-When Danny alerts Derek to the crime, Derek shoots two of the men, killing one and wounding another, before curb stomping the wounded man, much to Danny's horror.
+Derek's mother Doris invites Murray, her then boyfriend, to dinner, where an argument about Rodney King and the 1992 Los Angeles riots ensues.
+Derek assaults his sister Davina and openly berates Murray, causing Doris to banish Derek.

+That night, several Crips members, whom Derek had defeated on the basketball court, attempt to steal his truck.
+When Danny alerts him, he kills two of them, one with a bullet and the other, by curb stomping him in front of Danny.
 He is arrested and sentenced to three years in the California Institution for Men for voluntary manslaughter.

-In prison, Derek joins the Aryan Brotherhood and befriends a black inmate named Lamont.
-Derek becomes disgusted and disillusioned by prison gang politics; he believes in the ideology, but disapproves of the gang's dealings with non-white gangs and involvement in narcotics dealing, thinking that the members are only using the philosophy of white supremacy out of convenience.
-He loses his belief further when his friends in the D.O.C. never visit him in prison.
-He ultimately abandons the Aryan Brotherhood, who beat and rape him in the shower in retaliation.
-Derek is visited in the hospital wing by Sweeney, with whom he pleads for help to get out of prison; promising to leave town and never come back.
-Sweeney rebukes Derek and reveals his own racist past, much to Derek's shock, and warns that Danny has become involved with the D.O.C. to follow in his footsteps which upsets Derek further.
-After recovering and leaving the hospital wing, Derek ignores the Aryan Brotherhood while Lamont warns that he may be targeted by African-American gangs now that he is no longer under the Aryan Brotherhood's protection.
-An attack never comes, and Derek spends the remainder of his sentence alone.
-When he is released, Derek thanks Lamont, whom he realizes intervened on his behalf.
+In prison, Derek joins the Aryan Brotherhood and befriends black inmate Lamont, who was assigned as his workmate in the prison laundry.
+Disillusioned by prison gang politics, Derek learns the Aryan Brotherhood is buying drugs from the Mexican Mafia and then selling to other white inmates.
+Derek realizes they are a criminal gang using neo-Nazism and white supremacy as a façade, and he loses his belief even further when nobody from the D.O.C. visits him.
+He ultimately abandons the Aryan Brotherhood, who then beat and gang rape him in the communal shower.

+Derek is visited in the hospital wing by Sweeney, with whom he pleads for help to get out of prison.
+Sweeney rebukes him for wanting to avoid dealing with the consequences of his actions, revealing his own racist past and warning that Danny has joined the D.O.C. to follow in Derek's footsteps.
+After recovering and leaving the hospital wing, Derek publicly snubs the Aryan Brotherhood and Lamont warns that he will be murdered by African-American inmates as the Brotherhood no longer protects him.
+No attack ever comes, though, and, upon his release, Derek thanks Lamont for intervening on his behalf.

-Returning home, Derek finds Danny emulating him, sporting a D.O.C. tattoo and becoming a skinhead.
-Derek tries to persuade him to leave the gang, but Danny feels betrayed.
-Derek's best friend Seth, also a D.O.C. member, frequently disrespects Derek's mother and sister while grooming Danny for the group; Seth and Danny are closely controlled by Cameron.
-During a party at the D.O.C's compound, Derek confronts Cameron and calls him out for using him only to abandon him for three years; declaring his departure from the group and refusal to allow them to use Danny the same way, he brutally beats Cameron when the man mocks him.
-Seth and the others, including Derek's ex-girlfriend Stacey, turn against Derek.
-Seth holds Derek at gunpoint, but Derek easily disarms him and holds everyone at gunpoint before fleeing with his brother.
+Returning home, Derek finds Danny sporting a D.O.C. tattoo and becoming a skinhead.
+When Derek tries to persuade him to leave the gang, Danny feels betrayed.
+Derek's best friend Seth, also a D.O.C. member, frequently disrespects Derek's mother and sister while grooming Danny for the group; Cameron controls Seth and Danny closely.

+At a D.O.C. compound party, Derek confronts Cameron for using and then abandoning him for three years.
+He declares his departure from the group and refusal to allow them to use Danny similarly.
+When mocked, Derek brutally beats Cameron.
+Seth and the others, including Derek's ex-girlfriend Stacey, attack Derek.
+Seth pulls a gun, but Derek disarms him and holds everyone at gunpoint before fleeing, tossing the gun into a nearby bin.